Blog

 Chinkuchi (Okinawan dialect) translates to "a single force" or "a small force".
 The etymology of the name is the large "power" that can be demonstrated in just "a little bit" of movement.

 Chinkuchi refers to the discharge of explosive power and is not limited to any particular striking method or part of the body.
+Chinkuchi requires a concerted application of the entire muscle-skeletal system (muscles, bones, and related connective tissues and fascia).
 In the Chinese arts, this exacting idea is known as fa jin (發勁).
 One example of chinkuchi is the “one-inch punch”.

-In Japanese martial arts, this can be likened to kime (決め).
+In Japanese martial arts, this is mistakenly likened to kime (決め).
 In Karate it can mean "focused power", describing the instantaneous tensing at the correct moment during a technique.
-The tension is mostly focused on the hara and abdomen.
-Gamaku, which describes explosive power in a technique, and kime, which focuses power at the body’s core, are very different by function and intent.
+The tension is mostly focused on the hara/tanden and abdomen.
+Based on these very superficial definitions chinkuchi and kime, which fare vey different by function and intent.

 To achieve chinkuchi, all of the muscles, tendons, ligaments, breathing and mental intentions must be in perfect coordination in a single moment of time.
 It is not all that difficult to begin to understand chinkuchi.
 Motions like popping a towel or tossing a Frisbee, even sneezing are everyday examples of chinkuchi.
 With that being said, aligning all the necessary ingredients requires a lifetime of unselfish personality and devoted training.
 And while many of the trainings and methods may be the same among practitioners, understanding and developing chinkuchi is as personal and distinct as the expression of emotion between any two people.